What is UNICEF?

 Our work for every child relies entirely on voluntary support, including donations from generous Canadians like you.

-UNICEF Canada was founded in 1955, and is one of 36 National Committees located in countries around the world.
+UNICEF Canada was founded in 1955, and is one of 34 National Committees located in countries around the world.
 Our team exists to fundraise for UNICEF’s highest priorities, and to work neutrally with governments and the private sector in Canada and internationally to advance the rights and well-being of children and youth.
 We are committed to racial justice and a more equitable world for every child.
 Learn more about UNICEF Canada’s commitment to racial justice and inclusion.

 What does the name ‘UNICEF’ stand for?

 UNICEF is the short form of “United Nations Children’s Fund.”

 UNICEF was the world’s first international organization for children, established by the United Nations General Assembly on December 11, 1946.
 Until 1953, our name was an acronym for “United Nations International Children’s Emergency Fund”, because UNICEF’s very first mandate was to meet the urgent needs of children after World War II.

 In 1953, UNICEF became a permanent part of the UN family of organizations, broadening its mandate to address the long-term needs of children around the world.
 Although the words “International” and “Emergency” were no longer in our official name, ‘UNICEF’ was retained as an acronym.